Skylighter

 How to Make Strontium Nitrate Sparklers

-Materials Needed The very popular fireworks making book, Introductory Practical Pyrotechnics provides a neat project for making sparklers.
-Problem is, we can't ship barium nitrate.
+The very popular fireworks making book, Introductory Practical Pyrotechnics provides a neat project for making sparklers.
+Problem is, we couldn't ship barium nitrate for a long time.
 What to do?
 Here's a project formulae for making sparklers that doesn't need either barium nitrate or potassium perchlorate.
 Thanks to one of our readers, who wishes to remain anonymous.

 strontium nitrate homemade firework sparkler